cno-opa/recruit-stat/README.md

 ## To do

  * Figure out geocall conundrum.
 Use historical data maybe?
- * Is passing data through master .Rdata file?
+ * Is passing data through master.Rdata file smart?

 ## Usage